kbmackenzie/henhen/README.md

 - By default, `chicken-install` installs every egg **globally**, system-wide.
 - Because of the *default location of the egg repository*, `chicken-install` requires superuser privilleges to install eggs (see [this section][2]).
 To change the repository location, you must either *build CHICKEN from source* or *set specific environment variables*.

-HenHen is designed to circumvent **both of these issues** with as little hassle as possible, creating a virtual environment for each project.
+HenHen is designed to circumvent **both of these issues** with as little hassle as possible.

 ## Installation